 Roth vs. Traditional IRAs: The Basics

 Roth IRAs, on the other hand, are funded with after-tax dollars.
 You can’t deduct your contributions.
 Because you pay taxes when you put money in the account you don’t have to pay taxes when you take the money out, either in retirement or at any time before retirement.
 Roth IRAs don’t have RMDs so you can take money out only as and when you need it.
 Here’s another Roth IRA perk: You can continue contributing to a Roth IRA no matter how old you are.
-Planning on working well into your 70’s?
-A Roth IRA may be just the retirement account you need.
+This means you can contribute for as long as you work, even if that is into your 70s.

-If you already have a 401(k) through your job you’re getting a lot of the benefits of a traditional IRA.
+If you already have a 401(k) through your job, you’re getting a lot of the benefits of a traditional IRA already.
 Your contributions lower your taxable income and your account grows tax-deferred.
-Plus, 401(k)s have higher contribution limits than IRAs.
+Plus, 401(k) plans have higher contribution limits than IRAs.
 So, if you already use a 401(k) you may want to diversify your retirement holdings by opening a Roth IRA on the side.
-That way, when you hit retirement you’ll have at least one source of tax-free income.
+That way, when you hit retirement, you’ll have at least one source of tax-free income.

 Your Accounts, in Retirement and Beyond

 As we mentioned, one of the main advantages of a Roth is that they don’t have RMDs.
-That means that you never have to tap them if you have other sources of retirement income to support you.
+That means that you never have to tap your savings if you have other sources of retirement income to support you.
 For folks with plenty of money who are concerned with estate planning, Roth IRAs have serious appeal.
 Once you have a Roth IRA you can leave it to your heirs in your will.
 You can continue contributing to it every year of your life, making it a great way to accrue tax advantages.
-For example, if you have income or gains from taxable accounts you can use them to fund a Roth IRA.
+If you have income or gains from taxable accounts, you can use them to fund a Roth IRA.

-Think your income disqualifies you from contributing to a Roth IRA?
-Remember that you can do a “backdoor” Roth conversion.
-Simply contribute to a non-deductible traditional IRA and then do a rollover from that IRA to a Roth IRA.
+Simply contribute to a non-deductible traditional IRA and then makeo a rollover from that IRA to a Roth IRA.
 You’ll have to pay taxes on the money you roll over, but then you’ll be good to go with your Roth IRA.
 Keep in mind, though, that the Roth IRA backdoor conversion option might not be around forever.
 Some reformers say it’s a loophole that needs to be closed to keep the wealthiest Americans from accessing it.

 Photo credit: © iStock/monts11, © iStock/donald_gruener, © iStock/DNY59